coffee makers icon

 By Matt Woodburn-Simmonds

 The best Breville espresso machine is the Barista Pro.
 A fantastic espresso machine that is user-friendly and can hold your hand while you perfect your espresso shots.
-The Oracle Touch is the best super-automatic option whilst the Dual Boiler is the best Breville espresso machine for espresso fanatics.
+For those looking for a machine to do all the work, there is the Oracle Tocuh.

 This article may contain affiliate/ compensated links.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 For more information please see our disclaimer here.